 Looking for a way to become civically active while at JHU?
 Volunteer with Hopkins Votes, and make sure your colleagues and classmates are registered and ready!

 With each U.S. election we need all Blue Jay hands on deck to make sure everyone at Hopkins is able to make their voice heard and be counted.
 Commit to action and sign-up to volunteer below.

 Have questions?
 Contact HopkinsVotes@jhu.edu.

 Meet the 2022-2023 Hopkins Votes Student Ambassadors

-Greta is a junior from Naperville, Illinois, majoring in Political Science and International Studies.
-She is a Woodrow Wilson Research Fellow and a member of JHU Public Policy Consulting, Political Science Steering Committee, Mock Trial, Hopkins Students Against Homelessness, Catholic Community at Hopkins, and Baltimore First.
-She has really enjoyed volunteering in and exploring Baltimore in her time as a student so far, and she is excited to continue doing so!
+Greta is a senior from Naperville ,Illinois majoring in Political Science and International Studies.
+She is a Woodrow Wilson Research Fellow and a member of JHU Public Policy Consulting, Political Science Steering Committee, Mock Trial, Hopkins Students Against Homelessness, Catholic Community at Hopkins and the JHU News-Letter.

 Rishi is a junior Molecular & Cellular Biology major from Houston, Texas and aspiring physician-scientist.
 Rishi serves as Secretary & Resource Coordinator with Hopkins Votes after volunteering with Hopkins Votes for the past two years.
 He is also the Vice-President of Projects Direction & Lab Management at Agara Bio, an undergraduate-run community biology lab at Homewood.

 Carolina is a sophomore from Houston, TX majoring in Public Health and Sociology.
 She is a member of the Latin based sorority, Hermandad de Sigma Iota Alpha, Inc. and also involved with JHU Public Policy Consulting and JHU Foreign Affairs Symposium.